tytydraco/yessleep/out/My_fiance_and_I_decided_to_do_an_ancestry_DNA_test_She_has_the_rare_Monoamine_oxidase_A_gene_short_for_MAOA.md

 I continued digging, the next was two months later, and the next another two months.
 There was always a delay of a month to two between each disappearance.
 Almost every disappearance began with them going out for drinks in local bars, but none of the disappearances shared the same one.

 But I found a single anomaly.
-The third disappearance happened around the time when I was out of town, visiting my adoptive family for the holidays.
+The third disappearance happened around the time when I was out of town, visiting my adoptive family for the holidays, which was around a week long visit.
 My fiance stayed behind.
 It was the only time when I could remember not being in town.
 We had our fight after I got back.
 Our fight about the baby.

 I remember that strange, god-awful smell in our bedroom.
 It smelled like rot.
 She dismissed it.
 I remember the next day the smell was gone.
 My heart was pounding. *Is she really..?*